About Gretchen Schauffler

 She stood out like a lime-green thumb in a mass-produced world of hunter-greens, cobalt blues, and cranberry reds.
 Her baggage had her craving burnt corals, spirited limes, crystal cyans, and bottomless indigos.

-It wasn't until she had babies that she made it a mission to make "herself" her home by pulling out her color baggage and using it to color a vibrant and inspiring place that resonated with her true essence—not to be different but as an act of self-love.
+It wasn't until she had babies that she made it a mission to create "herself" her home by pulling out her color baggage and using it to color a vibrant and inspiring place that resonated with her true essence—not to be different but as an act of self-love.
 Something unexpected and remarkable happened next.

 She went from being a lime-green thumb to stepping into her limelight with a bucket of paint.